seblum/octiv-booker/README.md

 ## run locally

 To run locally, one has to specify and ingest some variables which is otherwise handled by github actions.

+You need to have AWS CLI, Terraform, and Docker installed and proberly configured
+### Set environment variables

+run shell script using source set-credentials to set environment variables.

+printenv

 ### build the image

 ```bash